application-research/estuary-docs/documentation/tutorial-managing-files-with-rclone.md

   -1 2022-02-28 09:41:08        -1 testLocal
 ```

-+ **Sync the whole folder in Google Drive to Estuary**
++ **Sync a folder from Google Drive to Estuary**

-Let's try to `sync` the whole folder from Google Drive to Estuary which will copy all the files to your Estuary collection.
-I will take folder *ggDrive:/estuaryTest* as an example here.
+In this step, we will sync an entire folder (and its contents) from Google Drive to Estuary.
+This will copy all the files to your Estuary collection.
+In this example, our folder is named *ggDrive:/estuaryTest*.

 ```shell
 ./rclone sync ggDrive:estuaryTest estuaryLocal:ggDrive -v